ControlSystemStudio/phoebus/app/pvtable/doc/index.rst

 You can take a "snapshotData" of current values and dates, and the table will now highlight rows where the current value differs from the snapshotData.

-The configurationData (PV names, saved value, saved date) can be saved and later re-loaded, see details on the file format described below.
+The configuration (PV names, saved value, saved date) can be saved and later re-loaded, see details on the file format described below.

 .. figure:: images/pv_table.png